Diet and Food Tips for Colostomy Patients

 It doesn’t matter whether you had a permanent or reversible ostomy; what you can eat in the two instances remains basically the same.

-Before your discharge from hospital, you will have been tutored on how to use ostomy appliances and products that will now become a part of your everyday life.
+Before your discharge from the hospital, you will have been tutored on how to use ostomy appliances and products that will now become a part of your everyday life.
 There will also have been mention of your nutritional diet.

 Whatever you drink or eat must be tolerable to your digestive system especially in the first few weeks after surgery.
 But after that period, you can eat whatever you've been eating in the past, before your colostomy, but with certain foods, in moderation.